-An event organiser has a duty to plan, manage and monitor their event to make sure that workers and the visiting public are not exposed to health and safety risks.
+An event organiser has a legal duty to plan, manage and monitor their event to make sure that workers and the visiting public are not exposed to health and safety risks.

 The South Gloucestershire Safety Advisory Group (SAG) help event organisers to independently organise safe and successful events.